SCOPE OF THIS CHAPTER

 - Consider the parent/guardian's general situation and circumstances;

-- Ascertain the position of the birth father (see Section 4, Birth Father);
+- Ascertain the position of the birth father (see Section 4, The Birth Father and Wider Family);

 - Ascertain any communication requirements: